Depay, Wijnaldum score, Netherlands beats NMacedonia 3-0

 The Dutch team completed the group stage at the European Championship with a 3-0 victory over North Macedonia on Monday, the second team at the tournament after Italy to win all three of its opening matches.

-Depay, who just signed for Barcelona, scored the first goal after a slick counterattack in the 24th minute.
-He then passed to Wijnaldum for a tap-in goal in the 51st, and seven minutes later goalkeeper Stole Dimitrievski saved a shot from Depay that Wijnaldum put into the roof of the net off the rebound.
+Memphis, who signed for Barcelona on Saturday, scored the first goal after a slick counterattack in the 24th minute.
+He then passed to Wijnaldum for a tap-in goal in the 51st, and seven minutes later goalkeeper Stole Dimitrievski saved a shot from Memphis that Wijnaldum put into the roof of the net off the rebound.

+Free from worrying about completing his move from Lyon to Barcelona, Memphis could concentrate on the match in front of him.

+“I don’t want to say it was in my head,” Depay said.
+“But of course it was in the background.”

 The Netherlands had already won the group before the match and North Macedonia was already eliminated after losing its first two matches at its first major tournament.